Washington Nationals Prospects

 “

 I love showing up to work every day and going out there and grinding with the guys.
 I don't want to be anywhere else.
-This is a great place and I love it.
+This is a great place and I’m excited to keep it rolling.

 Eli Willits · Washington Nationals No. 1 Overall Pick, 2025